isabella232/mobile-services.es-ES/help/ios/apple-tv-implementation-tvos/target-for-tvml-tvjs.md

 * **`mboxParameters`**

    Una lista de pares clave-valor para `mboxParameters`.
-Cada entrada de esta cadena se separa con un punto y coma y los valores clave se separan con dos puntos.
+Each entry in this string is separated by a semicolon, and key-values are separated by a colon.

-   * Esta es la muestra de código para esta propiedad:
+   * Here is the code sample for this property:

       ```objective-c
       mboxParameters="mboxparameterKey:mboxParameterValue;mboxParameterKey1:mboxParameterValue1;mboxParameterKey2:mboxParameterValue2"